USPTO Examiner HOEY ALISSA L - Art Unit 3732

 Executive Summary

-Examiner HOEY, ALISSA L works in Art Unit 3732 and has examined 526 patent applications in our dataset.
-With an allowance rate of 65.6%, this examiner allows applications at a lower rate than most examiners at the USPTO.
+Examiner HOEY, ALISSA L works in Art Unit 3732 and has examined 489 patent applications in our dataset.
+With an allowance rate of 68.9%, this examiner has a below-average tendency to allow applications.
 Applications typically reach final disposition in approximately 30 months.

 Allowance Patterns

-Examiner HOEY, ALISSA L's allowance rate of 65.6% places them in the 18% percentile among all USPTO examiners.
-This examiner is less likely to allow applications than most examiners at the USPTO.
+Examiner HOEY, ALISSA L's allowance rate of 68.9% places them in the 31% percentile among all USPTO examiners.
+This examiner has a below-average tendency to allow applications.

 Office Action Patterns